eslint/rfcs/designs/2025-rule-tester-assertion-options/README.md

 } = {});
 ```

+### Options Setter Method

+Alternatively add an `setAssertionOptions()` method independently of the constructor and test method.

 ### ESLint RuleTester Lint-Rule

 As an alternative to this proposal, we could add a eslint rule that applies the same assertions, but uses the central eslint config.